Via the Franklin Food Pantry:

 You can also subscribe and listen to Franklin Matters audio on iTunes or your favorite podcast app; search in "podcasts" for "Franklin Matters"

-This session of the radio show shares the Town Council meeting held in Council Chambers on Wednesday, June 7, 2023.
-All 9 members of the Council were present in the Council Chambers.
+This session of the radio show shares the Finance Committee meeting held on Wednesday, November 8, 2023.

 --------------